Getting your crankbait setup right from the start means better casting, better hookups and a much more precise presentation.

 With smaller single hook lures and presentations you need a quick hook-set but the opposite is true of crankbaits.

-The best rod for crankbaits will usually have a moderate to moderate/fast action and this is probably the most important thing to get right when fishing a crankbait.
+The best crankbait rods will usually have a moderate to moderate/fast action and this is probably the most important thing to get right when fishing a crankbait.

 A more moderate action will start to bend down closer to the center of the rod blank.
 When you strike it will delay the power of the strike running through the rod to your line and ultimatley to the lure.